faster-cpython/benchmarking-public/results/bm-20230223-3.12.0a5+-d579d2e/bm-20230223-linux-x86_64-faster%2dcpython-pep_669-3.12.0a5+-d579d2e-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.01x faster                                                        |

 Benchmark hidden because not significant (15): djangocms, sqlalchemy_declarative, unpack_sequence, xml_etree_parse, json_loads, pickle, bench_mp_pool, meteor_contest, xml_etree_iterparse, regex_effbot, fannkuch, float, async_tree_cpu_io_mixed, async_tree_memoization, async_tree_none

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x